RoboticsLabURJC/2018-tfm-Jessica-Fernandez/darknet/README.md

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).

-# Darknet Installation in the compputer#
+# Darknet Installation in the computer
 I have used Darknet (https://github.com/pjreddie/darknet) and I have adapted it so that we can use it in Jderobot with DarknetApi.
 You can install it following the instructions below:

 ```ruby